-Choosing the furniture that will be going into your bedroom is a very important decision.
+Choosing furniture for your bedroom is an important decision.
 Your bedroom is your hideaway, your sanctuary.
 This means that everything inside of it should be comfortable, beautiful and beneficial to you.
 Most important of all is the selection of your bed and the mattress that goes on top of it.
 The process of selecting a mattress is key while furnishing the bedroom.
 But how do you know which mattress is right for you?

 You must take into consideration your needs, your partner’s needs and your budget.
 If you want a quality bed, you should be prepared to pay a bit more money.
 As well, it can be difficult to select a good mattress type that works for you.
 Memory foam is a common type of mattress that people use.
 However, a lot of the time people do not fully understand the advantages and disadvantages of this type of foam.
 You’ll be keeping your mattress for a long time, so it is important that the various advantages and disadvantages are considered.

-A term that is not commonly used in everyday conversation is ‘visco elastic’.
-Visco elastic foam is another way of saying memory foam.
-The method of manufacturing visco elastic foam varies depending on the formula used by the company.
+A term that is not commonly used in everyday conversation is ‘viscoelastic’.
+Viscoelastic foam is another way of saying memory foam.
+The method of manufacturing viscoelastic foam varies depending on the formula used by the company.
 These different formulas change the qualities of the foam.
-For instance, some types of visco elastic foam might be more resilient to changes in the shape of a body that is lying on them.
+For instance, some types of viscoelastic foam might be more resilient to changes in the shape of a body that is lying on them.
 It might take longer to mold to the exact shape of the person.
-Visco foam is very solid and dense.
+Visco foam is solid and dense.
 This means that most substances cannot pass through the surface.
 However, the foam also displays elastic properties.
 It is able to recover its shape over a certain period of time.
-It will soften when you lie on it, but will return to its original shape when you get up.
+It will soften when you lie on it but will return to its original shape when you get up.

 The basic kind is made out of a polymer known as polyurethane.
 This is a material that is commonly found in most sofas, mattresses, car seats and spray foam.
 Memory foam is a very durable type of material if it has a high enough density and is also known for providing good support and excellent pressure relief.
 These kinds of beds usually have a longer lifespan than spring mattresses.